pandastrike/vanilla/README.md

 ID: mdnkiosMd1GPR8bC7pnlBg
 ```

 A githook is an arbitrary script that gets triggered in response to a git command.
 Githooks are not transferred by normal git commands, so we rely on a special Huxley command and target the cluster of interest.
+It will about 15 seconds for this command to return, but for now it is a blocking command.

 Additionally, Huxley sets up a git alias for your cluster, which you can examine with `git remote -v`.